An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 Treatments are also available to relieve symptoms like pain, swelling, fatigue, and skin rashes.

-Eating a well-balanced diet and getting regular exercise can also help you feel better.
+Eating a well-balanced diet and getting regular exercise may also help you feel better.

 BOTTOM LINE: The main treatment for autoimmune diseases is with medications that bring down inflammation and calm the overactive immune response.
 Treatments can also help relieve symptoms.